 · The Scope of data to be migrated

 o At a minimum, current employee and organizational data will be migrated.
 Commonly, customers decide to migrate at least some historical data.
 Be sure to consider the benefits, effort and cost involved to do so.
-Migrate only what is needed and make sure that there are comprehensive requirements for doing so or you’ll likely find inconsistencies in migration approach for different data structures.
+Migrate only what is needed.
+Ensure there are valid requirements for everything in scope or you may need to adopt different migration approaches to accommodate for different data sets.

 · A definition of the Data Objects to be migrated

 · Understand exactly how the ETL process will work by detailing out the End-to-End Process.
 How will the following be carried out: